 Missouri has more than 400 judges and commissioners.
 The Supreme Court of Missouri is made up of seven judges.
-Court of Appeals is divided into three geographic districts with a total of 32 judges.
-141 circuit judges, 193 associate circuit judges and 32 commissioners are in the trial courts.
-Learn about the judges up for retention this year and in the past election years.
+The Court of Appeals is divided into three geographic districts with a total of 32 judges.
+The state’s trial courts include more than 140 circuit judges, nearly 200 associate circuit judges and 30+ commissioners.
+Learn about the nonpartisan judges up for retention this year and in past election years.

-Missouri’s counties and the city of St. Louis are organized into 45 judicial circuits.
-There is at least one courthouse in all 114 Missouri counties and the city of St. Louis.
+Missouri’s counties and the City of St. Louis are organized into 45 judicial circuits.
+There is at least one courthouse in all 114 Missouri counties and the City of St. Louis.
 The circuit court is typically in the county seat (or the city of St. Louis) and may be in additional locations in the county.
-Identify your circuit court and learn about the judges up for retention this election year in your district.
+Identify your circuit court and learn about the nonpartisan judges up for retention this election year where you live.

-Judges who serve under the Missouri’s Non-Partisan Court Plan run in retention elections at the end of their term.
-They are reviewed by a statewide committee.
+Judges who serve under Missouri’s Non-Partisan Court Plan run in retention elections after their first 12 months on the bench and at the end of each term.
+A statewide committee reviews the performance of nonpartisan judges up for retention.
 Learn about the review process, criteria of the judicial performance reviews and members of the review committee.

-The Missouri Plan, otherwise known as Missouri’s Non-Partisan Court Plan, has become a model for the nation.
-It continues to reduce the role of politics in the selection and election of judges.
+The Missouri Plan, otherwise known as Missouri’s Non-Partisan Court Plan, is a model for the nation.
+It continues to reduce the role of politics and money in the selection and election of judges.
 It also helps ensure the integrity of the judiciary by shielding candidates from undue pressure.

 In the City of St. Louis, and in St. Louis, Jackson, Clay, Platte and Greene Counties, judges apply for their positions on the bench and are selected on the basis of merit.
 This process is transparent to the public.